fy0d-0r/thm-writeups/vulnversity/vulnversity.md

 We will be using `php-reverse-shell.php` by [pentestmonkey](https://github.com/pentestmonkey/php-reverse-shell).
 Before uploading the reverse shell make sure to change the `$ip` variable to our machine ip address and `$port` to our desired port number.
+In this case, the our ip address is `10.6.63.224`.

 ![logo](https://github.com/fy0d-0r/thm-writeups/blob/main/vulnversity/images/php-chg-ip.png)